MicrosoftDocs/windows-dev-docs/hub/apps/winui/winui3/xaml-templated-controls-cppwinrt-winui3.md

 ## Generating the control source files without using a template.

-This section shows how you can generate the necessary source files for creating your custom control without using the **User Control** item template.
+This section shows how you can generate the necessary source files for creating your custom control without using the **Custom Control** item template.

 First, add a new Midl File (.idl) item to the project.
 From the **Project** menu, select **Add New Item...** and type "MIDL" in the search box to find the .idl file item.
 Name the new file `BgLabelControl.idl` so that the name will be consistent with the steps in this article.
 Delete the default contents of `BgLabelControl.idl`, and paste in the runtime class declaration shown in the steps above.